 "What our language should be doing is putting people first.
-Using language such as 'drug abuser' has negative connotations.
-It is derogatory, as well as giving off the perception that an individual is dysfunctional.
+By using language such as a 'drug abuser' have negative connotations, it is derogatory, as well as giving off the perception that an individual is dysfunctional.
 It can make people feel a sense of shame and that they are a lesser person.

-"By using terms such as 'substance use', it helps to engage with people.
+"By using terms such as 'substance use', helps to engage with people.
 It doesn't put a judgement on what people are doing and can take away some of the stigma and shame that often hinders people reaching out for support."